Rescue Union School District

 What: The Initial Assessment is used to identify students as either an English learner who needs to support to learn English, or as proficient in English.

-When: Students are given the Initial Assessment within 30 days of when they enroll at the school.
+When: Students are given the Initial Assessment within 30 days of when they enroll in a California school.

-Why: Identifying students who need help learning in English is important so these students can get the extra help they need to do well in school and access the full curriculum.
-Every year students who are English learners will take the ELPAC summative to measure their progress in learning English.
+Why: Additional instruction in English is important so these students can get the extra help they need to do well in school and access the full curriculum.

 Summative Assessment